OpaceDigitalAgency/stories/TASK.md

 - Fix error log path: ✓
   - Created logs directory in stories-backend folder ✓
   - Updated .htaccess to point to logs/api-error.log ✓
+- Fix autoloader implementation: ✓
+  - Simplified autoloader to pure PSR-4 in index.php ✓
+  - Added direct include of Router class as a sanity check ✓
+  - Aligned test script with the real bootstrap ✓